scipy-conference/scipy_proceedings/papers/geoffrey_poore/geoffrey_poore.rst

-Because the quotation marks, integers, comma, and equals signs have no strong left-to-right directionality, everything after the first quotation mark until the final curly brace is visually layed out from right to left.
+Because the quotation marks, integers, comma, and equals signs have no strong left-to-right directionality, everything after the first quotation mark until the final curly brace is visually laid out from right to left.
 When the data is loaded, though, it will produce the correct mapping, since loading depends on the logical order of the code points rather than their visual rendering.
 By default, BespON prevents the potential for confusion as a result of this